Relativity implications of the quantum phase: Reciprocally relativistic quantum mechanics

-The unitary irreducible representations of $\check{\mathcal{I}\mathcal{L}a}( 1,n) $ contain the projective representations of $\mathcal{I}\mathcal{L}( 1,n) $.\ \ These are the representations that describe special relativistic quantum mechanics.\ \ This is essential as in the region of interactions that are small relative to $b$, special relativistic quantum mechanics must be the limiting theory.\ \ There are however other physical states that are noninertial that embody energy.\ \ Given that we only appear to see a subset of the mass an energy in the universe, this may be interesting to investigate further.\ \ \ Some additional insight to this is provided in the following section.
+The remaining homomorphic group $\mathcal{I}\mathcal{L}( 1,n) $ is precisely the inhomogeneous Lorentz group of special relativity.\ \ Therefore, the projective representations of $\mathcal{I}\mathcal{L}a( 1,n) $ include the expected inertial representations of the inhomogeneous Lorentz group in this regime of interactions that are small relative to $b$.

+There are however other physical noninertial states in the faithful projective representations of $\mathcal{I}\mathcal{L}a( 1,n) $ that embody energy.\ \ Given that we only appear to see a subset of the mass an energy in the universe, this may be interesting to investigate further.\ \ \ Some additional insight to this is provided in the following section.